 The Department of Transportation Has a New Transportation Secretary

 The Biden Administration made new appointments to many federal agencies when it assumed power in Washington, D.C.
 Pete Buttigieg was the mayor of South Bend, Indiana, before running for president in 2020.
 President Joe Biden chose Pete Buttigieg to be the Transportation Secretary.
 Buttigieg has experience in local government law and mayoral politics.

 Although Buttigieg has not had experience working in a federal agency, he has called for comprehensive transportation bills that prioritize driver safety and roadway maintenance and implement a Vision Zero strategy.
 This program will provide more funds for the Highway Safety Improvement Program.
 The transportation program will also contain provisions that will decrease the total traffic fatalities in the United States.
 Buttigieg also promises to prioritize bicycle safety investments as well as pedestrian safety measures.

-Contact Arash Law today if you are seeking legal representation by an aggressive, experienced car accidents lawyer in California.
+Contact our acclaimed injury firm today if you are seeking legal representation by an aggressive, experienced car accidents lawyer in California.
 Call the office at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.